 openAuth is a set of specifications which enable a variety of different authentication patterns for APIs.
 The two major versions released so far (v1 and v2) are significantly different and version 2 includes a number of different supported authentication flows.

-3scale supports all flavors of oAuth APIs with one overall openAuth authentication pattern based on. openAuth support is described in the oAuth HowTo.
+3scale supports all flavors of OAuth APIs with one overall openAuth authentication pattern based on. openAuth support is described in the OAuth tutorial.

 If you have authentication needs which are not covered by this how to, let us know by email at firstname.lastname@example.org for information on what else we support.

 In addition, 3scale supports coupling credentials with authorized IP ranges per key or referrer domains per key to restrict where specific API credentials can be used.
 You can enable this additional filtering by navigating to the API Tab and accessing the Settings screen on the API.